Ticket purchase flow

 Streamlined pre-authorisation

 Fans can save their details for future payments, but this doesn’t benefit new sign ups.
-To address this, we integrated with Apple Pay and Google Pay, allowing fans to skip the form.
+To address this, we integrated with Apple Pay and Google Pay, allowing fans to skip the form altogether.

 Additionally, I redesigned the price breakdown to be collapsible, allowing for a quick initial scan.
 This also allowed me to include more information about how the ticket draw works in the expanded state, without overcrowding the page.

-- Quick payment options above the fold, and easier access to full payment form.
+• Quick payment options above the fold, and quicker access to full payment form.

 Capturing cart abandons

-We implemented and email that fired off a few hours after a user abandoned their pre-authorisation, reminding them of the closing time.
+We implemented an email that fired off a few hours after a user abandoned their pre-authorisation, reminding them of the closing time.

 The cherry on top